 The Advanced Placement (AP) Program provides students with the opportunity to pursue college-level studies while still in high school and to receive advanced placement and/or credit when entering college.
-These courses provide students with an opportunity to take an AP exam.
+Qualified, academically oriented students are eligible to participate in an Advanced Placement Course.
+These courses require the student to take an AP exam.
 Exam fees are assessed per year.
-Advanced Placement (AP) Courses are offered by the Business, English Mathematics, Music, Science, Social Studies, and World Language Departments.
+Advanced Placement (AP) Courses are offered by the Mathematics, Social Studies, and Foreign Language Departments.
+AP Testing Is available for students enrolled in Honors English, Honors Chemistry II, and Honors Physics.